tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

 ---
 This is a follow-up to my previous post, [SQL Server Filegroups: The What, The Why and The How][1].
 In that post, I described how you could create a database with multiple files spanning multiple filegroups, and how that can improve performance and administration.

-In this post, I’m going to show you another benefit of creating databases with multiple filegroups: the ability to restore one filegroup at a time, allowing part of the database to be accessible while the rest is being restored.
+In this post, I'm going to show you another benefit of creating databases with multiple filegroups: the ability to restore one filegroup at a time, allowing part of the database to be accessible while the rest is being restored.
 This is known as a piecemeal restore.

 > Note: This feature is only available in SQL Server Enterprise Edition.